gruppe-adler/index/CONTRIBUTING.md

 ## Introduction
 **DO NOT COMMIT ANYTHING TO THE `master` BRANCH!**
-Everything in the `master` branch is automatically generated via GitHub-Action on the `template` branch.
+Everything in the `master` branch is automatically generated off the `template` branch via GitHub actions.
 Any changes must be commited to the `template` branch.

 The workflow runs for every push to the `template`-branch and once per day at midnight.
 It takes the `README_TEMPLATE.md`, replaces some placeholder elements (see below for further explanation) and then pushes it as `README.md` and all relevant assets to the `master` branch.